TOILmodular/GHOST_IN_THE_MACHINE/README.md

 All the knobs and switches are not labelled on purpose in order to encourage the user to experiment.

 The module is built of several different sections with certain different signal flows (audio and CV), which can be influenced by these knobs and switches.
-There are a number of optional inputs, which are actually labelled (although not in a traditional way), so the module can be fed and influenced by other modules.
+There are a number of optional inputs (labelled, but not in a traditional way), so the module can be influenced by other modules.
 It has two separate outputs, so you can achieve some stereo effect or use each output separately.

 You will find some basic information about the inputs, knobs, switches and the mysterious central push button below, sufficient to have fun with the module.